bellhwi/haxa/README.md

 # Haxa

-> [Haxa](https://haxalabs.com/) is an eCommerce website that is outsourced from my client 🌱
+> [Haxa](https://haxalabs.com/) is an eCommerce website that is outsourced from my client.

 <p align="center"><img src="public/img/github-cover.png" width="75%"></p>

+## Overview

+**How did I build it?** Haxa is the eCommerce project for my entrepreneur client.
+I closely communicated with my client to meet his visual and functional requirements.
+After discussion, I designed and developed an entire website and deployed it.

+**What is the stage of the project?** Work in progress(pending for the client's products update)

 ## Features

-- 💎 Freelance project
 - 🧑🏻‍💻 User authentication
 - 🔍 Search product
 - 🧑🏻‍💼 Admin product management